 Anti-Takeover Provisions.
-The Fund's Declaration of Trust includes provisions that could limit the ability of other entities or persons to acquire control of the Fund or convert the Fund to open-end status.
+The Fund's Declaration of Trust includes provisions that could limit the ability of other entities or persons to acquire control of the Fund to open-end status.
 These provisions could deprive the holders of Shares of opportunities to sell their Shares at a premium over the then current market price of the Shares or at NAV.
 See "Description of Capital Structure-Anti-Takeover and Certain Other Provisions in the Declaration of Trust."